Sufiyan40/AtmosAware/README.md

  Open the app on your mobile device or emulator.

 - Enter a city name or location.
- -The app will fetch and display the weather information for that location.
+- The app will fetch and display the weather information for that location.